I studied at Sichuan University (SCU) from 2020 to 2024,

 reformulate the IML task as a high‑level

 vision task that greatly benefits from low‑level features.
-We propose a method to enhance the Masked
+We propose a method to enhance the

 Autoencoder (MAE) by incorporating